Atlas of plant and animal histology

 Glandular trichomes

-Trichomes of a mallow leave.
+Figure 4.
+Trichomes of a mallow leave

 Glandular trichomes are classified according to the compounds they release or the trichome morphology.
-There are thichomes with a basal cell, one or more in the stalk, and a few secretory cells at the distal end.
+There are trichomes with a basal cell, one or more in the stalk, and a few secretory cells at the distal end.
 These trichomes commonly release not very volatile substances that are laid on the surface of the plant.
 Other types of trichomes show a basal cell, a short cell in the stalk, and a head with one or several secretory cells showing a large cavity between the cuticle and the primary cell wall, which is filled with substances.
 There are many other examples of glandular trichomes.
 It can be found different types of trichomes in the same plant, even in the same organ.
-For example, in carnivorous plants, there are trichomes for fetching the insect by releasing mucilaginous substances or nectar, and others release proteolitic enzymes for digestion.
+For example, in carnivorous plants, there are trichomes for fetching the insect by releasing mucilaginous substances or nectar, and others release proteolytic enzymes for digestion.
 The amount of trichomes, both glandular and not glandular, is influenced by the environment.
-For instance, it can be increased after the attack of a herbivore.
+For instance, it can be increased after the attack of an herbivore.

-Internal secretory structures:
+2. Internal secretory structures

 Internal secretions are products stored inside plant tissues, sometimes throughout the lifespan of the plant.
 Internal secretory structures are far from the epidermis and are located mainly in the cortical parenchyma of stems, leaves, roots, and fruits.
 We can distinguish three types of internal secretory structures: